everedero/misc_scripts/zephyr_presentation.md

 ```
 west build -p always -b $BOARD blinky
 ```
 ## Results

+* Shall be the end of part 2: write DTS
 * Build and flash: see blinky and blinky msg.

 ## Config shell gpio